Isilin/Filedepot/README.txt

 The Filedepot Document Management module satisfies the need for a full featured document management module supporting role or user based security.
- - Documents can be saved outside the Drupal public directory to protect corporate documents for safe access and distribution.
+ - Documents are saved to a directory under the Drupal Private file system to protect corporate documents for safe access and distribution.
- - Intuitive and convenient combination of features and modern AJAX driven Web 2.0 design provides the users with the google docs like interface
  - Flexible permission model allows you to delegate folder administration to other users.
- - Setup, view, download and upload access for selected users or roles.
-Any combination of permissions can be setup per folder.
+ - Define view, download and upload access for selected users, roles or groups (If OG module installed) - any combination of permissions can be setup per folder.
- - Integrated MS Windows desktop client is available from Nextide and allows users to easily upload one or 100's of files directly to the remote web-based document repository.
-   Simply drag and drop files from their local desktop and they are uploaded.
-   Files will appear in an Incoming Queue inside the filedepot module allowing the user to move them one at a time or in batches to their target folder.
+ - Organic Group support and options to auto-create a new top level folder for each new group.
+   If you access the main filedepot link with the group id or group name passed in as an argument, the user will only see the folders and files under the OG created Top Level folder
  - Cloud Tag and File tagging support to organize and search your files.
    Document tagging allows users to search the repository by popular tags.
    Users can easily see what tags have been used and select one of multiple tags to display a filtered view of files in the document repository.
  - Users can upload new versions of files and the newer file will automatically be versioned.
 Previous versions are still available.
-   When used with the desktop client, users can have the hosted file in filedepot automatically updated each time the user saves the file - online editing.
  - Users can selectively receive notification of new files being added or changed.
    Subscribe to individual file updates or complete folders.
 File owner can use the Broadcast feature to send out a personalized notification.
  - Convenient reports to view latest files, most recent folders, bookmarked files, locked or un-read files.
  - Users can flag document as 'locked' to alert users that it is being updated.
+ - File Downloads are logged to the Druapl Recent Log messages
+ - Check the Drupal Recent Log messages for any module errors and other module events - type: filedepot

 The Filedepot module is provided by Nextide www.nextide.ca and written by Blaine Lang (blainelang)